Pardot Lead Management & Scoring

 Reporting you can trust because lifecycle stages stop drifting and MQLs reflect real intent.

 When scoring is built on activity instead of intent, every downstream system starts lying.
 Marketing sees engagement.
 Sales sees noise.
 Leadership sees reports — but not revenue reality.
+Six architectural failure modes account for ~90% of broken scoring models in production today.

 High MQL volume.
 Low SQL quality.